SapitoSucio/dirty-user-guides/guides/installing/custom-tittle.md

 ## NPC Code

-You can use this NPC Script to give yourself the achievement, remember to check the achievement window and claim the reward.
+You can use this NPC Script to give yourself the achievement.

 ```cpp
 prontera,155,179,5	script	FroggoNPC	810,{